 A note from the parent/guardian should be brought to the office ONE FULL WEEK before the expected absence, stating the reason for the absence.
-This includes any extended illness, vacation, or personal absence in excess of 3 days.
-Students must request homework or class work from teacher prior to his/her absence.
-Students will be readmitted in the usual manner by presentation of an additional note from parents upon returning from absence.
+This includes any extended illness, vacation (vacations are not considered excused by the state), or personal absence in excess of 3 days.
+Students must request homework or class work from the teacher prior to his/her absence, to be given at teacher discretion.
 Students must turn in work for class credit.